 The Bible shows us that the wise people in this world love to live the surrendered life.
 The more we grow in our knowledge of God, the less we fear surrender, and the more we learn to love it.
 Without faith in God’s mercy, we cling to our self-will no matter how self-destructive it becomes.
 We lived our lives of sin because we tried to deal with pain our way instead of dealing with it God’s way.

-To surrender means that we become willing to let God have all of us, to not only deal with our sexuality but also to bring our entire self through the fire of His Grace.
+To surrender means that we become willing to let God have all of us, not only to deal with our sexuality but also to bring our entire selves through the fire of His mercy.
 We become willing to surrender habits, personality traits, ways of thinking, ways of speaking, prior assumptions, plans for our future, and anything else the Holy Spirit puts His hand upon.
 The more we surrender self-will, the more we open the door for Him to bless us.
 He cannot bless us when we demand our own way.
 He can only bless us on His terms.

-We have no reason to be afraid.
-We know to Whom we are surrendering.
+We have no reason to be afraid if we know to Whom we are surrendering.
 We surrender to the Shepherd Who came in search of us, the One Who battled the devil to a standstill in the desert, and the One Who atoned for our sins and won final victory on the cross (I Corinthians 15:56-57).
 He surrendered all on our behalf, and He will show us the way.

-SCRIPTURES: Write out what each of these verse or passages mean to you and your situation.
+SCRIPTURES: Write what each of these verses or passages means to you and your situation.

 Plan of Action: (You might prayerfully consider what is in your life that God wants you to surrender next and ask Him what His plan is for you to move forward.)